 In this section

 The Law School, rated 4th in the UK for research in Law REF 2014 and first for impact in Law, is committed to developing its research profile and environment.
-The Head of School is Dr Eugene McNamee.
+The Head of School is Professor Eugene McNamee.

 The School espouses a commitment to socio-legal and multidisciplinary studies as well as supporting doctrinal research.
 It welcomes applications for post-graduate study by research in a wide range of areas including commercial law, intellectual property law, law and media, internet law and policy, legal technology, socio-legal studies, access to justice, social security, employment, legal innovation, administrative justice and judicial review.